 Introduction— Coastal estuaries exhibit variability in the seawater carbonate system, with implications for calcifying inhabitants.
 For example, biogeochemical processing and river inflows can create deviations in total alkalinity (TA) from open-ocean values (Hunt et al. 2011, Fassbender et al. 2016, Montagna et al. 2018).
-Likewise, salinities (S) can be modulated (Hollarsmith et al. 2020).
+Likewise, salinities can be modulated (Hollarsmith et al. 2020).
 Estuarine conditions are also temporally complex, with TA and salinity changing abruptly, often in conjunction with storms or seasonal shifts, and then persisting for days to months (Najjar et al. 2020, Ricart et al. 2021, Bartoloni et al. 2023).
 Such dynamics require that sessile calcifiers conform to new conditions and then endure them for sometimes extended durations.
 Given the multi-faceted extent to which seawater conditions dictate physiological and ecological performance of marine calcifiers (Hofmann and Todgham 2010, Gaylord et al. 2015), investigating responses to variation in TA and salinity deserves detailed attention.

-Effects of variation in total alkalinity and salinity at scales local to individual estuaries also intersect with global perturbations.
+Global perturbations to the carbonate system are likely to intersect with the effects of variation in total alkalinity and salinity .
 Approximately a third of human-produced carbon dioxide emitted to the atmosphere absorbs into the oceans (Sabine et al. 2004).
 Changes to multiple components of the carbonate system of seawater ensue (causing ‘ocean acidification;’ Caldeira and Wickett 2003).
+Meanwhile, global warming is increasing the frequency and magnitude of extreme precipitation events, which can result in stronger reductions to salinity than normal.
 Thus, both small- and large-scale processes governing variation in TA and S operate within estuaries and can impact the ability of shell-forming taxa to precipitate their calcium carbonate structures.

-Substantial effort has documented how calcifier growth can be disrupted by an altered carbonate system.
+Substantial effort has documented how calcifier growth can be disrupted by an altered carbonate system, largely focusing on the change in a response between a start and end time point, both within and across life stages (cite list).
 A subset of this work has emphasized effects of temporal characteristics of exposure (e.g., static versus fluctuating conditions, often of pH or CO2) (Mangan et al. 2017).
-However, gaps remain in our understanding of whether responses to sudden changes in the carbonate system manifest quickly or build up more slowly, and whether responses continue to hold or abate as perturbed conditions remain in place.
+However, gaps remain in our understanding of whether responses to sudden changes in the carbonate system manifest quickly or build up more slowly, and whether responses continue to hold or abate as perturbed conditions persist.
 Such “step change” exposures are not uncommon in nature, and their durations can differ across systems and localities.
 Therefore, information regarding the trajectory of calcifier responses across time is valuable.
-These points become especially relevant to dissecting potential physiological trade-offs in energy allocation – for example among growth (shell or tissue), reproduction, movement, and maintenance – each of which has its own time course and metabolic pathway(Kroeker et al. 2014).
+These points become especially relevant to dissecting potential physiological trade-offs in energy allocation – for example among growth (shell or tissue), reproduction, movement, and maintenance – each of which has its own time course and metabolic pathway (for ex. see Kroeker et al. 2014).

 Explorations of how growth rate responds to altered TA and S are especially suited to extending prior work.
 For example, extensive research has documented disrupted growth in bivalves under ocean acidification (for review see Gazeau et al. 2013, Shi and Li 2023), but few if any of these studies have deliberately examined effects of modifying TA.
-Similar limitations in experimental manipulation of TA apply to Dupont et al. 2010, Whiteley 2011).
+Similar limitations in experimental manipulation of TA apply to crustaceans and echinoderms, that have demonstrated variable and broad tolerance to OA conditions, respectfully (see reviews Dupont et al. 2010, Whiteley 2011).
 Strong drops in salinity are likewise known to affect growth (Pourmozaffar et al. 2020).
-However, potential correlations between decreased S and TA may have blurred the relative importance of these two factors in many such studies.
-Therefore, explicit tests of effects of TA and S on calcification abilities of coastal and estuarine taxa are needed.
+However, potential correlations between decreased salinity and TA may have unintentionally blurred the relative importance of these two factors in many such studies.
+Therefore, explicit tests of effects of TA and salinity on calcification abilities of coastal and estuarine taxa are needed.